thedava/dod-lite/docs/04-Adapters.md

 The `FileAdapter` also brings its own custom Exception:

-`FileAdapterFunctionFailedException`<br>
+`FileAdapterFunctionFailedException`
 Internally thrown if a function call failed.
-It is never thrown directly, but it's always there as previous exception of another exception.
+It's never thrown directly but is always present as the previous exception of another exception.
-It also provides additional debugging methods for the failed function call and the adapter configuration:
+It provides additional debugging information about the failed function call and the adapter configuration:

 ```php
 public function getFunction(): string;